jstetich/LCWMD_Monitoring/Derived_Data/Data_Notes.md

     details.
 4.  **Full_Data.csv** -- Data derived from *Daily_data.csv* containing lags and
     weighted sums for time series analysis.
-The data contains missing values where there are gaps in the data, so that regression models rely only on data where lag data are available.
+The data contains missing values where there are gaps in the data, so that autocorrelation-based regression models rely only on data where lag data are available.
 See the code in *Make_Complete_Data.Rmd* for details.
 5.  **Site_IC_Data.csv**  and  **Site_IC_Data.xlsx** --  Simplified data of
     direct and cumulative subwatershed area and imperviousness for each Long